-It is recommended that Cabinet makes the following recommendations to the Full County Council on 9 February 2016:
+Cabinet's recommendations to the Full County Council on 9 February 2016:

-Cabinet recommendations to Full County Council to note the following important features of the revenue and capital budget:
+Cabinet recommends Full County Council notes the following important features of the revenue and capital budget:

-- 1. The Director of Finance's statutory report says the budget for 2016/17 is only sustainable and robust if the council uses substantial reserves and capital receipts from the sale of assets, and crucially, receives significant transitional relief while an unprecedented scale of service transformation is developed and delivered going forward.
+- 1. The Director of Finance's statutory report says the budget for 2016/17 is only sustainable and robust if the council uses substantial reserves and capital receipts from the sale of assets, and crucially, receives significant transitional relief while an unprecedented scale of service transformation is developed and delivered going forwards.
 (Annex 1). - 2.
 The Council will require transitional funding from Government of £20m to balance the 2016/17 budget in respect of the late announcement of a change to the distribution of the Revenue Support Grant, and a further £37m in 2017/18. - 3.
-If the Council receives no transitional relief in the final settlement, the Leader will arrange an emergency Cabinet meeting to determine how to balance the 2016/17 budget.
+If the Council receives no transitional relief in the Final Settlement, the Leader will arrange an emergency Cabinet meeting to determine how to balance the 2016/17 budget.
 This is not expected to affect the council tax precept for 2016/17. - 4.
 It is expected that the Final Settlement will set out requirements for reporting use of the adult social care precept. - 5.
-At a date yet to be determined by Government, there will be an opportunity for the Council to accept the Government's offer of a four year funding settlement as set out in paragraphs 15 to 19 of this report.
+At a date yet to be determined by Government, there will be an opportunity for the Council to accept the Government's offer of a four year funding settlement as set out in paragraphs 15 to 19 of this report. - 6.
+The overall budget envelope laid out in Appendix 4. - 7.
+That the Leader in conjunction with the Director of Finance will finalise budget proposals based on the Final Settlement and up-date members of the County Council if the information is available ahead of the meeting or retrospectively if not available by that date.